LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 ## 3.1.
 Concurrency

-This section describes how to configure the IBM FHIR Server and its database for concurrency.
+This section describes how to configure the LinuxForHealth FHIR Server and its database for concurrency.

 ### 3.1.1.
 Liberty Profile Concurrency

 Liberty Profile uses an executor service to handle incoming HTTP/S requests.
 By default, the executor service automatically adjusts its thread pool size to most efficiently handle the request load.
 Although the executor service can be configured, we recommend using the default configuration.
-The best solution for supporting greater concurrency is to scale-out additional instances of the IBM FHIR Server.
+The best solution for supporting greater concurrency is to scale-out additional instances of the LinuxForHealth FHIR Server.

 ### 3.1.2.
 Database Max Connections

 PostgreSQL limits the maximum number of open connections.
-It is important to configure the database in conjunction with the Liberty Profile datasource connection pools to avoid connection failures which will result in HTTP 500 errors being returned from the IBM FHIR Server.
+It is important to configure the database in conjunction with the Liberty Profile datasource connection pools to avoid connection failures which will result in HTTP 500 errors being returned from the LinuxForHealth FHIR Server.

-Assuming there are N instances of the IBM FHIR Server, the recommended connection limits should be configured as follows:
+Assuming there are N instances of the LinuxForHealth FHIR Server, the recommended connection limits should be configured as follows:

 | Database     |          Property Name          | Recommended Setting  |